 Supreme Court Rule 238 addresses impeachment of a witness and hostile witnesses.
-Supreme Court Rule 238 is as follows:

 - (a) The credibility of a witness may be attacked by any party including the party calling the witness. - (b) If the court determines that a witness is hostile or unwilling, the witness may be examined by the party calling him as if under cross examination.